opvious/sdk.py/docs/specifications.rst

 Opvious enforces a clear separation between a problem's specification (variable types, constraint definitions, etc.) and its data.
-Specifications can be created via :class:`~.model.Model` instances or directly from their mathematical representation.
+Specifications can be created via :class:`~.modeling.Model` instances or directly from their mathematical representation.

 .. contents:: Table of contents